odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/lab/README.md

 helm3 from https://github.com/helm/helm/releases before starting and to ensure the 'helm' executable is in your PATH.
 The instructions and examples that follow assume use of this version

-If you can't meet these requirements, an alternative environment for running the tutorials has been implemented using docker-compose & can be found at https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials .
+If you can't meet these requirements, or would like to start with a simpler approach, an alternative environment for running the tutorials has been implemented using docker-compose & can be found at https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials .

 ## Installation